 Glaner Braut is a historical landmark just outside the town of Wildeshausen, Germany, named after the town of Glane and Braut, meaning bride in German.

-Though to be a Neolithic grave and built between 3500-2800 bc, although only one body was found from the Iron Age along with pottery.
+It is thought to be a Neolithic grave built between 3500-2800 bc, although only one body, from the Iron Age, was found there along with pottery.

 Four separate stone monuments exist within the site.
-The large is aligned currently at 10° with the slightly smaller at 60°, two further are at north and south to the main.
+The largest is aligned currently at 10° with the slightly smaller at 60°; two further monuments are aligned north and south of the main one.

-Glaner Braut from the circular monument to the south aligns with the two main structures giving angles with their angular spacing distances, a further circular monument is north of Glaner Braut which also aligns similiarly, both align at 5°.
+Glaner Braut, from the circular monument to the south, aligns with the two main structures, giving angles with their angular spacing distances.
+A further circular monument north of Glaner Braut also aligns similarly; both align at 5°.

 South monument